 Do you have something to say and would like a paid writing opportunity?
 MAWA wants you!

-MAWA welcomes proposals for critical writing essays, to be printed in our quarterly newsletter.
+MAWA welcomes proposals for critical writing essays from people of all genders, to be printed in our quarterly newsletter.
 For more information on this opportunity download this pdf

 Image: Sophie Calle, Portrait 1 (detail)

 In order to present wide-ranging points of view and interests, MAWA is organizing Critical Discussion Groups led by guest facilitators.
 Each meeting will have a thematic focus and weblinks to readings.
 Come prepared, so that the conversation really “cooks”….
 Goodness knows we need “heated” debate!
 Join us in the warm glow of the Legion as we grapple with texts and ideas.
 People of all genders are welcome!